gouherdanish/gouherdanish.github.io/_posts/2024-09-25-low-lying-areas-mapping.md

 - Encroachment around the natural lakes, catchment areas and storm water drains has only added to the misery causing drains to swell up after rains thereby causing floods.
 - Climate Change has also a key role to play in the urban flooding

-- Rapid unplanned development
-- Land use changes
-- Increase in built-up areas
-- Decrease in vegetation cover
-- Low infiltration and percolation
-- Increase in surface run-off volume
-- Overflow in Storm water drains (SWDs) due to poor Drainage
-- Encroachment of natural bodies e.g. lakes and SWDs
-- Climate Change

 ---
 ### Data Source
 - Elevation Data